hologramm/discretize-guides/builds/revenant/power-renegade/index.md

 compositions: [ { name: '_Rainbow' }, { name: '_Rainbearbow' }, { name: '_RGB' }]
 ---

 <Specialization name="Renegade"/> is the profession with the most support and utility among all META classes.
-It provides permanent <Boon name="Alacrity"/>, half of the necessary <Boon name="Might"/> with <Skill name="Heroic Command"/>, a unique buff over 150 <Attribute name="Ferocity"/> with <Trait name="Assassins Presence"/>, an insanely strong party heal and additional damage with <Skill name="soulcleavessummit"/>, and if that is not enough already, the <Specialization name="Renegade"/> has also excellent CC capabilities with <Skill name="Surge of the mists"/> and <Skill name="Darkrazorsdaring"/>.
+It provides permanent <Boon name="Alacrity"/>, half of the necessary <Boon name="Might"/> with <Skill name="Heroic Command"/>, a unique buff over 150 <Attribute name="Ferocity"/> with <Trait name="Assassins Presence"/>, <Condition name="Vulnerability"/> via <Skill name="IcerazorsIre"/> and sword skills and if that is not enough already, the <Specialization name="Renegade"/> has also excellent CC capabilities with <Skill name="Surge of the mists"/> and <Skill name="Darkrazorsdaring"/>.

 Damage-wise the <Specialization name="Renegade"/> is on the lower end compared to the other META classes.
 This does not imply that the damage doesn't matter; in fact <Specialization name="Renegade"/> has a very juicy burst that makes slacking DPS player sweaty.